 A second step was the decision to apply for a status of an observer to the United Nations.
 Since 2005 the Ibero-American Secretariat is an international organization linked to the United Nations.
 That gives us the opportunity to adopt common positions at all UN agencies.

-As a third step was the establishment of close partnerships with a series of international organizations (BID, CAF, EC, OIM, etc.) and the inclusion of nine countries in and outside our regions as associated observers (Japan, Belgium, Equatorial- Guinea, Italy, France, Morocco, the Netherlands, Philippines, Japan and Haiti and Puerto Rico).
+As a third step was the establishment of close partnerships with a series of international organizations (BID, CAF, EC, OIM, etc.) and the inclusion of nine countries in and outside our regions as associated observers (Japan, Belgium, Italy, France, Morocco, the Netherlands, Philippines, Japan and Haiti).

 These three steps increased our international visibility and our space for common global action.
 Once created the formal or institutional conditions, we are now able to think about developing international positions and initiatives at the international stage.